Skip to content

 When might I be accused of trade mark infringement?

 You could be accused of trade mark infringement if you use the same or similar trade mark as one that is already registered.
-When you think about a new business or product, it is good to check for other companies using similar terms.
+When considering a new business or product, checking for other companies using similar terms is good.
 You can check the Intellectual Property Office’s trade marks database for registered trade marks that may already exist.

 How can I use someone else’s trade mark legitimately?